Integers

 When encoding Int

-values to persistent state (fields of contracts and traits), it’s usually better to use smaller representations than -bits to reduce storage costs.
-Usage of such representations is also called “serialization” due to them representing the native TL-B types which TON Blockchain operates on.
+values to persistent state (fields or parameters of contracts and fields of traits), it is usually better to use smaller representations than 257 bits to reduce storage costs.
+The use of such representations is also called “serialization” because they represent the native TL-B types on which TON Blockchain operates.

 The persistent state size is specified in every declaration of a state variable after the as